Lofree Hyzen on Kickstarter: World's First Mechanical Magnetic Keyboard

 8,000Hz Wireless Polling Rate: Wired and Wireless

-The Hyzen claims 8,000Hz polling both wired and over 2.4GHz wireless.
-Most wireless keyboards top out at 1,000Hz, including the Keychron Q5 HE.
-SteelSeries and Wooting's current models in this comparison are wired only per the sources provided.
-An 8,000Hz wireless polling rate, if it performs as claimed, makes the Hyzen the only gaming keyboard in this comparison offering that level of wireless responsiveness.
+The Hyzen claims 8,000Hz polling both wired and over 2.4GHz wireless, powered by a Nordic 54 Series chipset.
+Most wireless gaming keyboards cap at 1,000Hz wireless, including the Keychron Q5 HE.
+SteelSeries Apex Pro Mini Gen 3 and Wooting 60HE+ are wired only.
+An 8,000Hz wireless polling rate, if it performs as claimed, makes the Hyzen the only keyboard in this category offering that level of responsiveness without a cable.

 65% Layout with F-Row Toggle